mdhurst1/Rocky-Profile-Model/docs/user-guide/software-requirements.md

 ---
 title: 'Software Requirements'
 ---
 RPM-CRN is written in C++ for efficiency.
-The code has been written and tested extensively in a Linux/UNIX environment, has also been compiled and run on Windows using Code::Blocks and Linux Subsystem for Windows, *and has been tested on Mac?*.
+The code has been written and tested extensively in a Linux/UNIX environment, has also been compiled and run on Windows using Code::Blocks and Linux Subsystem for Windows, *but has not been extensively tested on Mac*.

-Alternatively here is a docker environment???
-Alternatively here is another online portal e.g. MyBinder???

 Running the model will require working at a unix-style command line interface.